ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ## Mock objects

 The `Test` module provides capabilities to mock an object for unit testing.
-This allows you to control the behaviour of the methods of an object and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
+This allows you to control the behavior of the methods of an object and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
 This feature will help you to test the Ballerina code independently of other modules and external endpoints.

 Mocking objects can be done in two ways :

 1. Creating a test double (providing an equivalent object in place of the real object)
-2. Stubbing the methods and fields of the object (specifying the behaviour of the methods and values of the object fields)
+2. Stubbing the methods and fields of the object (specifying the behavior of the methods and values of the object fields)

 ### Create a test double